-Most common in holiday homes a greenhouse effect occurs when a house / dwelling remains closed for a prolonged period of time and there is limited airflow through the house.
-Warm sunlight beams through the windows, this generates heat inside the house and results in condensation and humidity building up inside, and eventually the floor swelling, causung peaking, cupping or lifting.
+Most commonly occurs in holiday homes.
+The Greenhouse effect occurs when a house / dwelling remains closed for a prolonged period of time and there is limited airflow through the house.
+Warm sunlight streams through the windows, this generates heat inside the house and results in condensation and humidity building up inside, and eventually causes the floor to swell, peak, cup or lift.
+Refer photos below.

 ABOVE: Peaking floors in a closed holiday home, locking system is now damaged

 ABOVE: Cupping flooring in a closed holiday home

 When you return to the house, open the windows and put on the air conditioner the floor shrinks and may return to normal or already be damaged beyond repair.